alfonsof/webserver/README.md

 - You can test the WebServer using the class "WebServerTest".

-- You can find Javadoc documentation in "doc" directory.
+- The Javadoc documentation in "doc" directory.